Sarath1729-2002/VisioFocus-Lite/README.md

 python3 -m http.server
 ```
-4. Open your web browser and navigate to <http://localhost:8080>.
-You should see a video stream from your webcam, and the pitch, yaw, and roll angles should be displayed on the screen.
+4. Open your web browser and navigate to localhost.
+You should see a video stream from your webcam, and the pitch, yaw, and roll angles should be displayed on the screen along with the emotion displaued adjacted to a bounding box for the detected face.

 How It Works
 ------------